 Admiralty cases comprise a significant portion of the case load of federal courts near U.S. ports.
 Clerks for judges in those courts should have an understanding of admiralty law.
 In addition, lawyers who handle international transactions will likely encounter admiralty issues even if they do not specialize in admiralty law.
 The practice of admiralty law is by its nature international.
 Admiralty practitioners work with lawyers and clients from many nations and travel often to those nations.
 The course will examine admiralty jurisdiction of the federal and state courts as well as oft litigated choice of law and choice of forum issues.
 Our examination of the substantive areas of admiralty law will show how they fit together and affect one another.
 The substantive areas will include the international and domestic multimodal carriage of goods, charter parties (contracts to use an entire ship or part of a ship), salvage, towing, pilotage, collision, stranding, general average, and personal injury.
 We shall also examine ship mortgages and marine insurance.
 Marine insurance affects almost all aspects of admiralty law.
 We shall attempt to predict the affects of the Rotterdam Rules (a new treaty that the United States and other nations are in the process of ratifying) on various aspects of admiralty law, particularly the carriage of goods.
-OFFERING PATTERN: This class is frequently offered in alternating years.
+This course is a pre-requisite to apply for membership in the three student Judge John R. Brown Admiralty Moot Court Competition, which will be held in Charleston, S.C. from March 19 to 21, 2015.
+Applicants must also participate before March 19, 2015 in the Stone Moot Court Competition.
+OFFERING PATTERN: This class is not offered every year.
 Students are advised to take this into account when planning their long-term schedule.